3 Key Insurance Coverage Considerations Following a Hurricane

-Damage from Harvey is likely to be caused by one of three perils:
+Damage from a hurricane is likely to be caused by one of three perils:

 - Wind, windblown debris, and rainfall entering buildings through damage caused by wind and windblown debris.